-- (2) Employees traveling with firearms must ensure that such items are packed in the employee's checked baggage pursuant to 49 C.F.R. § 1540.111(c), or, with respect to other weapons, ensure that such items are packed in the employee's checked baggage.
-All employees are required to follow individual airline regulations when traveling with a firearm and/or weapon.
+(2) All employees are required to follow individual airline regulations when traveling with a firearm and/or weapon.
 Firearms and weapons may only be transported in checked baggage.
 Employees must declare the firearm or weapon to the ticket agent and present the unloaded weapon in a locked hard-sided case.
 The hard-sided case does not include a suitcase.
-No employee may carry a firearm or weapon onto an airplane on their person or in accessible property unless authorized by TSA in accordance with this directive. - (3) The prohibitions outlined in Section N(1) and N(2) above do not apply to any TSA designated law enforcement officers (i.e., TSA Criminal Investigators in 1811 positions, Federal Air Marshals in 1801 positions, AFSDs for Law Enforcement in 1811 positions, and Transportation Security Specialists in 1801 positions in the OLE/FAMS, Security Branch and Physical Security Section, that are designated as law enforcement positions) that comply with all of the requirements of 49 C.F.R. § 1544.219, including the training and notification requirements. - (4) Employees are prohibited from using identification cards, credentials, badges, or other employee identifiers to circumvent these provisions to carry a firearm/weapon in a non-official capacity.
+No employee may carry a firearm or weapon onto an airplane on their person or in accessible property unless authorized by TSA in accordance with this directive.

+- (3) The prohibitions outlined in sections O.(1) and O.(2) above do not apply to any TSA-designated law enforcement officers (i.e., TSA Criminal Investigators in 1811 positions, Federal Air Marshals in 1801 positions, Assistant Federal Security Directors for Law Enforcement in 1811 positions, and Transportation Security Specialists in 1801 positions in the LE/FAMS that are designated as law enforcement positions) that comply with all of the requirements of 49 CFR § 1544.219, including the training and notification requirements. - (4) Employees are prohibited from using identification cards, credentials, badges, or other employee identifiers to circumvent these provisions to carry a firearm/weapon in a non-official capacity.

-O. Alcohol and Drugs:
+P. Alcohol and Drugs